densen1995/sql_lab1_de25/dashboard/pages/sakila.md

+---
+title: "Sakila  Long  Movies Statistics"
+description: "An overview of the Long movie from the Sakila database"
+---

+# Long Movies Statistics

+Below, we calculate and visualize the movies length greater than 180  from the Sakila database.

 ```sql long_movies
     FROM film
     SELECT title, length
     WHERE length > 180
     ORDER BY length DESC;
 ```

+<BarChart
+    data={long_movies}
+    title="Long movies"
+    x= title
+    y=length
+/>

+---
+title: "Sakila Love Statistics"
+description: "An overview of the love movie from the Sakila database"
+---

+# Movie with word "love" Statistics

+Below, we visualize the  movies with the word "love" from the Sakila database.

 ```sql love_movies
  FROM film